 1. find your own solutions

-2. set to Remote First
+2. set to remote first

 3. use asynchronous communication

-4. use synchronous communication very specifically
+4. use synchronous communication very selectively

-5. document workflows and rules
+5. document work processes and rules

-6. be careful when hiring new staff
+6. be careful with new hires

 7. trust is the basis of everything